In every issue, you’ll find the hottest topics of interest to our readers along with cutting-edge health information.

 APLA reports on opportunistic infections

-Zero Patience, first AIDS musical film, east up New York
+Zero Patience, first AIDS musical film, eats up New York

 Best-selling AIDS author, reporter